 - Ultrasound: This may reveal issues such as ejaculatory duct obstruction or retrograde ejaculation.

 - Chlamydia test: Chlamydia can affect fertility, but antibiotics can treat it.
+However, antibiotics

-Infertility tests for women
+Infertility tests for females

-She will also undergo a gynecologic examination and a number of tests:
+They will also undergo a gynecologic examination and a number of tests:

 - Laparoscopy: A thin, flexible tube with a camera at the end is inserted into the abdomen and pelvis, allowing a doctor to look at the fallopian tubes, uterus, and ovaries.
-This can reveal signs of endometriosis, scarring, blockages, and some irregularities of the uterus and fallopian tubes.
+This can reveal signs of endometriosis, scarring, blockages, and some irregularities in the uterus and fallopian tubes.

-Other tests include:
+Other tests can include:

 - thyroid function test, as this may affect the hormonal balance